Dusty Ellis: Personal life

 She was born Sherri Lou Ellis in Guthrie, Oklahoma, the daughter of LouAnn (née Harman 1934–2007) and Benjamin Ellis (1929–1987).
 Her mother was a champion dog breeder and her father was a professional bull rider.
 She had a sister, Linda, and a brother, Brett.
 She got the nickname Dusty from competing in rodeo competitions as a barrel racer, where she won many prizes.
 Her whole family was involved in the rodeo, and her family owned farm land in Oklahoma near the Kerr-McGee plant.
-Ellis identified as a lesbian.
+Ellis was a lesbian.
 She graduated from Guthrie High School in 1971.

 Ellis began working at the Kerr-McGee plant in Crescent, Oklahoma as a laboratory analyst when she was 21.
 She lived with Karen Silkwood in an apartment in Edmond, Oklahoma for around six months prior to Silkwood's death, along with Silkwood's boyfriend Drew Stephens.
 On November 10, 1974, Silkwood, Ellis, and Stephens were flown to Los Alamos, New Mexico for two days of intense testing.
 Silkwood's testing revealed that her body was contaminated much worse than Ellis' and Stephens'.
 The last time she saw Karen Silkwood was at work on the day of November 13, 1974, hours before Silkwood died in a car accident.

 In 1975, Ellis climbed the exterior wall of the Kerr-McGee plant with a shotgun.
 She was arrested and given one year of probation after pleading guilty to forcible entry.

 Initially, Ellis was not worried about being contaminated with plutonium, even after Silkwood began her investigations.
 Only once Ellis tested positive for plutonium within her own body did she begin worrying about her own health and joined Silkwood as an activist against Kerr-McGee.
 The plant offered her money in exchange for any complaints she might have against them, but she refused payment.
 She also claimed that someone had tried to break into her apartment twice and failed.
 In the years following the death of Karen Silkwood, Ellis was known for not cooperating with authorities, declining interviews, and refusing to testify in court proceedings.